 One of my vices is eating tahini on a spoon.
 I love it.
 It’s nutty and creamy yet has a slight bitterness which makes it more interesting.
-However, when I run out, there are plenty of good tahini substitutes.
+However, when I run out, here are the best tahini substitutes.

 No need to stress!